Fern davin.50webs.com

 Postscript to the postscript

 My second serious attempt to quit was foiled by my habit of borrowing cigarettes off of my neighbours at the complex where I live.
 This soon led to 100 grams of tobacco per week habit costing me over $70 per week.
-My reason for taking up smoking again was because of the stress of studying for MATH335 which is the hardest course that I have ever done.
+My reason for taking up smoking again was because of the stress of studying for MATH335 Computability which is the hardest course that I have ever done.
 My third attempt at using patches has been (up to now) successful.

 Back to Main Menu

-| Main Menu | Research Projects | Photo Album | Curriculum Vitae | Greatest Artists |
+| Main Menu | Research Projects | Davin's Photo Album | Curriculum Vitae | The Greatest Artists |

-| Email Address | Computer Games | Web Design | Programming | Other Links |
+| Email Address | Computer Games | Web Design | Java Training Wheels | The Fly (A Story) |

-Please report any broken links to the webperson
+Please report any broken links to